LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     - **Can I use this for my child?** You, as the adult, can install using TestFlight on your child's phone.
 The explicit steps are provided at [GitHub Deploy: Install TestFlight Loop for Child](gh-deploy.md#install-testflight-loop-for-child).
     - **Can I still use my customizations?** Yes.
 [Customize with GitHub](gh-customize.md)

-The instructions for building Loop with a Browser using GitHub Actions can appear overwhelming when every step is fully detailed including graphics.

-For some sections (where appropriate):
+This page contains fully detailed steps including graphics.

-* There is a "`Section Summary` (click to open/close)" row visible
+Some sections have a "`Section Summary` (click to open/close)":

-    * If desired, tap on the row to view the summary
+* To view the summary, click on the row
-    * Sometimes the summary is all you need and you can use the `skip forward` symbol :material-skip-forward: to skip past that segment of detailed instructions
+* If the summary is all you need to complete that step, use the `skip forward` symbol :material-skip-forward: to skip to the next instruction
-* Many will want the full details found below the summary
+* Or follow detailed instructions below the summary
-    * You choose to open (or close) the summary

-LoopDocs provides an automatic table of contents (TOC) for each page (look on the right side of your browser).
-If your browser doesn't show the TOC, tap on the hamburger menu (upper left) and then this page name to see the TOC.
+An automatic table of contents (TOC) should appear for each page on the right side of your browser (if browser is "wide" enough).
+If not, tap on the hamburger menu (upper left) and this page name to see the TOC.

-If you prefer sparse instructions without the details, right click on the link below:
+For sparse instructions without the details, right click on the link below:

 * [LoopWorkspace Build Instructions](https://github.com/LoopKit/LoopWorkspace/blob/main/fastlane/testflight.md)